ZeyoYT/AiLama/README.md

 <br>

 ## Optional Prerequisite

+_These are Optional Prerequisite, you can use the bot without them, but to get access to more features its recommended to install the following programs_

 ### Web Search
 - SearXNG for Web Search ( [Setup Here](https://github.com/searxng/searxng?tab=readme-ov-file#setup) ) ( [Guide by AiLama Here](#searxng-guide) )